-Paternity leave is the time parents are allowed to take off after the birth or adoption of a new child (APA).
+Parental leave is the time parents are allowed to take off after the birth or adoption of a new child (APA).
 It is considered an employee benefit in America, though it often means time away from work without pay.
-On the national level, we sit among the lowest requirements in the world for parents to adjust to having a new child with the federal government only requiring six weeks off, unpaid.
-States may impose their own requirements, a few requiring paid leave, but the majority remain under the federal requirements.
+On the national level, the USA is among the worst when it comes to parental leave, federal law requires just six week of unpaid time off for parents to adjust to having a new child.
+States may impose their own requirements, with a few requiring paid leave, but the majority just adhere to the federal requirements.
 In the U.S. there are a total of five states plus the District of Columbia that require paid leave for new parents: New York, Rhode Island, California, New Jersey, and Washington (Fatherly, 2021).

 Comparing Maternity Laws

 “The United States is the only wealthy country in the world without any guaranteed paid parental leave at the national level”.
-Mothers in Britain can take one whole year off, 39 weeks may be paid if they meet requirements; Sweden allows 480 days paid for a single parent or 240 days for two; Japan gives at least 50% of income for a year and it is available for 14 months (Washington Post, 2021).
+Mothers in Britain can take off an entire year, with 39 weeks as paid if they meet requirements.
+Sweden allows 480 days paid for a single parent or 240 days for two; Japan provides at least 50 percent of income for up to 14 months (Washington Post, 2021).

 The state of Minnesota allows up to 12 weeks of paid parental leave with distinctive requirements: “they work for a company with 21 or more employees at one site; they have been with the company for at least 12 months; and they worked at least half time during the past 12 months.”
 (MN.gov).
-This allows more time for parents to bond with their children and adjust to having a new child, but not for people that work for smaller companies or get pregnant soon after starting a new job.
-Some companies may make you use your sick days or PTO to fill the mandatory time off.
-A proper leave encourages mothers to not quit their jobs and economic participation.
-It also allows for proper bonding between both parents and the new child which benefits their development.
+While it's a step in the right direction, it's not for people that work for smaller companies or get pregnant soon after starting a new job.
+Some companies may make people use sick days or PTO to fulfill the time off requirements.
+A proper leave encourages mothers to stay employed and fosters economic participation.
+It also allows for proper bonding between both parents and the new child, which benefits their development.

 The Fight for Rights